vasra/GameOfLife/README.md

 # GameOfLife
-Conway's Game Of Life, written in C. I will eventually expand it to work with MPI, OpenMP and CUDA.
+Conway's Game Of Life, written in C. Will be expanded to work with MPI, OpenMP and CUDA.